mongo-express/mongo-express/README.md

 If you installed it globally, you can immediately start mongo-express like this:

     mongo-express -u user -p password -d database

+You can access a remote database by providing MongoDB Host and Port:

+    mongo-express -u user -p password -d database -H mongoDBHost -P mongoDBPort

 Or if you want to use it as an administrator: